 Unfortunately, we face an increasing risk of spending some part of our lives living in a nursing home.
-Most of us now know how expensive nursing homes are, $90,000 a year or more, and we know that few people have the resources to pay this for long.
+Most of us now know how expensive nursing homes are, $100,000 a year or more, and we know that few people have the resources to pay this for long.
 Absent planning, what typically happens is that the person who moves into a nursing home quickly spends down all his or her assets, and then, once impoverished, is put on the Medicaid program.

+The government and nursing homes are not allowed to directly seize assets.
 What most of us don’t know is what happens to one’s monthly Social Security and pension checks once the person uses up all of his or her assets.
 The basic rule is that all your monthly income goes to the nursing home, and Medicaid then pays the nursing home the difference between your monthly income, and the amount that the nursing home is allowed under its Medicaid contract.
-The only exception that always applies is that Medicaid will allow you to keep the first $60 of your money each month to pay for your “Personal Needs,” such as the beauty shop, or postage stamps, or for the phone in your room.
+The only exception that always applies is that Medicaid will allow you to keep a certain amount of money each month to pay for your “Personal Needs,” such as the beauty shop, or postage stamps, or for the phone in your room.
+The amount varies by state.
+For example, In Michigan the Medicaid Monthly Personal Needs Allowance is $60.
+This is the amount of income they are allowed to keep each month for personal expenses.

 Medicaid also allows a few other exceptions.
 You may be able to show that your income is needed by your spouse or a dependent child.
 You may need your income to pay off old medical bills.
 Or, if you will only be in the nursing home for a short period of time, you may need your income to pay the costs of keeping up your home or apartment while you are gone.